lensonk/alx-system_engineering-devops/0x02-shell_redirections/README.md

 # Duplicate the last line of iacta
 # Deleting .js files from workinf directory & its subdirectories
 # Creating file with special charactors on name
+# Count the number odf directories and subdirectories